xajler/instantcoach-api/README.md

 ### Migrations

-Change dir to directory having EF DbContext, either web project or class lib, in this case it is class lib folder and project `core` and going via web project that is startup project `web`:
+Change dir to directory having EF DbContext, either api project or class lib, in this case it is class lib folder and project `core` and going via webapi project that is startup project `api`:

     cd core
-    # -s means startup project 'web' dir in this case
+    # -s means startup project 'api' dir in this case
-    dotnet ef migrations add Initial -s ../web
+    dotnet ef migrations add Initial -s ../api

     # If there any errors remove migrations, fix errors then run add again
     dotnet ef migrations remove